-Industry Regulatory Authority (FINRA) rules approved by the SEC.
-Rather, the SEC Staff specifically highlights that the definition does not distinguish among investors based on wealth.
-In addition, the recommended extension of the proposed uniform fiduciary standard to prospective customers is problematic since firms may not have gathered complete information about certain customers, and there should not be an expectation that a firm is providing personalized investment advice to which the proposed standard attaches.
-Notably, however, the SEC Staff seems to counterbalance the suggestion that retail customers might include prospective customers by pointing out its antifraud authority under § 10(b) of the Exchange Act.
+personalized investment advice to which the proposed standard attaches.
+Notably, however, the SEC Staff seems to counterbalance the suggestion that retail customers might include prospective customers by pointing out its antifraud authority under Section 10(b) of the Exchange Act.

-Acknowledgement of Broker-Dealer Defenses

-The SEC Staff acknowledges with deference the provisions of § 913 of the Dodd-Frank Act, making it clear that the receipt of commissionbased compensation or other standard compensation does not per se violate the uniform fiduciary standard and that the standard does not require broker-dealers to have a continuing duty of care or loyalty after providing personalized investment advice.12 The Study also acknowledges (without substantive discussion) that § 913 permits brokerdealers to offer only proprietary products without violating the uniform standard, but proposes in passing that such activity "may be subject to disclosure and consent requirements."13 The Study, however, does not address the interpretive questions that may arise, including the meaning of "standard compensation," which is possibly ambiguous.
-For example, should standard compensation include all of the types of compensation the Staff notes that broker-dealers may receive (e.g., asset-based fees, commissions, markups and markdowns, and revenue sharing)?14
+Acknowledgement of Broker-Dealer Defenses.
+The SEC Staff acknowledges with deference the provisions of Section 913 of the Frank-Dodd Act, making it clear that the receipt of commission-based compensation or other standard compensation does not per se violate the uniform fiduciary standard and that the standard does not require broker-dealers to have a continuing duty of care or loyalty after providing personalized investment advice.10 The Study also acknowledges (without substantive discussion) that Section 913 permits broker-dealers to offer only proprietary products without violating the uniform standard, but proposes in passing that such activity "may be subject to disclosure and consent requirements."11 The Study, however, does not address the interpretive questions that may arise, including the meaning of "standard compensation," which is possibly ambiguous.
+For example, should standard compensation include all of the types of compensation the Staff notes that broker-dealers may receive (e.g., asset-based fees, commissions, markups and markdowns, and revenue sharing)?12

-Need for Interpretive Guidance

-While the Staff states it believes that the "existing guidance and precedent under the Advisers Act regarding fiduciary duty... will continue to apply to investment advisers and be extended to broker-dealers, as applicable, under the uniform fiduciary standard," it acknowledges that there still will be a need for additional rulemaking and interpretive guidance to aid in the transition to any new uniform fiduciary standard.
-To that end, the Staff recommends that the SEC's rulemaking and guidance "should particularly focus on assisting broker-dealers with complying with the minimum requirements of the uniform fiduciary standard and what it means to generally operate under the uniform fiduciary standard."
+Need for Interpretive Guidance.
+While the Staff states it believes that the "existing guidance and precedent under the Advisers Act regarding fiduciary duty . . . will continue to apply to investment advisers and be extended to broker-dealers, as applicable, under the uniform fiduciary standard,"13 it recognizes that there still will be a need for additional rulemaking and interpretive guidance to aid in the transition to any new uniform fiduciary standard.
+To that end, the Staff recommends that the SEC's rulemaking and guidance "should particularly focus on assisting broker-dealers with complying with the minimum requirements of the uniform fiduciary standard and what it means to generally operate under the uniform fiduciary standard."14

 The Staff's focus on assisting broker-dealers with the application of the uniform fiduciary standard is valid, but belies the fact that most of the guidance and precedent on fiduciary duty under the Advisers Act is principle-based and often unnuanced, essentially treating the characterization of one as a fiduciary as a conclusion unto itself.
-This approach is largely based on archaic concepts of fiduciary law-derived from common law-that, among other things, do not factor in the various roles played by contemporary fiduciaries and the intricate regulatory framework that has evolved to regulate their activities.
+This approach is largely based on archaic concepts of fiduciary law-borne of common law-that, among other things, do not factor in the various roles played by contemporary fiduciaries and the intricate regulatory framework that has evolved to regulate their activities.
 By contrast, the approach to regulating broker-dealers is more granular and fact-based.
-(As the Study notes, "[g]enerally, under the antifraud provisions, a broker-dealer's duty to disclose material information to its customer is based upon the scope of the relationship with the customer, which is fact intensive."17) Thus, any SEC guidance in this area needs to focus not only on easing the transition of broker-dealers, but also on improving the clarity of both the existing guidance and precedent under the Advisers Act and its application to both investment advisers and broker-dealers alike.
+(As the Study notes, "[g]enerally, under the antifraud provisions, a broker-dealer's duty to disclose material information to its customer is based upon the scope of the relationship with the customer, which is fact intensive."15) Thus, any SEC guidance in this area needs to focus not only on easing the transition of broker-dealers, but also on improving the clarity of both the existing guidance and precedent under the Advisers Act and of its application to both investment advisers and broker-dealers alike.
 In addition, the SEC and its Staff should consider providing interpretive guidance on a purely prospective basis so as to avoid any question or claim that an investment adviser or broker-dealer has not lived up to its prior obligations by virtue of future SEC and Staff pronouncements.